-There's also Government guidance on Covid-19 cleaning in non-healthcare settings here: covid-19-decontamination-in-non-healthcare-settings.
+There's also Government guidance on COVID cleaning in non-healthcare settings here: covid-19-decontamination-in-non-healthcare-settings.

 We wish you all the best during this unsettled period and trust by coming together we can quickly limit the impact of this virus.
-You can find out more about our support for our customers during the nationwide lockdown for corona virus here.
+You can find out more about our support for our customers during the nationwide COVID lockdown here.

 Have a question?
 No problem!
 Get in touch to speak to one of our lift experts.

 Stannah have been supplying lifts since 1867 and as a result we have considerable experience of the choices and challenges architects, building owners and specifiers face.
 We are members of the Lift & Escalator Industry Association (LEIA), and have been for many years, supporting various committees in developing industry regulations and standards.
 Our experience means we are an authoritative voice in the lift industry. www.stannahlifts.co.uk